Katyusha rocket launcher: Development

 Based on the M-13, the M-30 rocket was developed in 1942.
 Its bulbous warhead required it to be fired from a grounded frame, called the M-30 (single frame, four round; later double frame, 8 round), instead of a launch rail mounted on a truck.
 In 1944 it became the basis for the BM-31-12 truck-mounted launcher.

 A battery of BM-13-16 launchers included four firing vehicles, two reload trucks and two technical support trucks, with each firing vehicle having a crew of six.
 Reloading was executed in 3–4 minutes, although the standard procedure was to switch to a new position some 10 km away due to the ease with which the battery could be identified by the enemy.
 Three batteries were combined into a division (company), and three divisions into a separate mine-firing regiment of rocket artillery.

 Variants

-Soviet World War II rocket systems were named according to the following templates:
+Soviet World War II rocket systems were named according to set patterns: